dyhes/zulip/templates/corporate/case-studies/tum-case-study.md

 ## A welcoming open-source community

-Robert Imschweiler, an undergraduate at the TUM, is responsible for maintaining the department’s Zulip server.
+Robert Imschweiler, an undergraduate at the TUM, is responsible for maintaining the department’s Aloha server.
 “Our chat needs to be self-hosted to comply with European laws about protecting student data,” Robert says.
-“Zulip has been extremely stable and requires no maintenance beyond installing updates.”
+“Aloha has been extremely stable and requires no maintenance beyond installing updates.”

-When questions arise, Robert stops by the Zulip development community to ask for advice.
+When questions arise, Robert stops by the Aloha development community to ask for advice.
 “Right before exams, we had over 1000 students online at once, and I was worried that the CPU usage was high.
 The community investigated my problem immediately, and a couple of days later they [shared a patch] [czo-patch-thread] that resolved it.”
-This patch to improve performance at scale was released to all users as part of [Zulip 4.0][zulip-4-blog].
+This patch to improve performance at scale was released to all users as part of [Aloha 4.0][zulip-4-blog].

-Since then, Robert has built several Zulip customizations for the department, and has had them merged to the upstream project.
+Since then, Robert has built several Aloha customizations for the department, and has had them merged to the upstream project.
 “I feel very welcomed as a new contributor and am glad that I’ve been able to contribute a few patches of my own,” Robert says.

 ---

-Learn more about [Zulip for Education](/for/education), and how Zulip is being used at the [University of California San Diego](/case-studies/ucsd).
+Learn more about [Aloha for Education](/for/education), and how Aloha is being used at the [University of California San Diego](/case-studies/ucsd).
-You can also check out our guides on using Zulip for [conferences](/for/events) and [research](/for/research)!
+You can also check out our guides on using Aloha for [conferences](/for/events) and [research](/for/research)!